kodedylf/containerized-microservice/README.md

 - running a container that builds the ASP.NET service.
 This is done inside a Microsoft made container that has the .NET Core SDK installed.
 Since it's done inside a container, the host machine doesn't need to have the SDK installed.
 - creating a database.
 The service uses Entity Framework to create the tables it needs inside this database when it starts.

-When the service has been built and is running, you can access the service on port 80 and Kibana on port 5601.
+When the service has been built and is running, you can access the service on port 80 and Kibana on /log.